OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 If you are starting a new project, use the [Yeoman generator for Office Add-ins](yeoman-generator-overview.md) to create an Excel, PowerPoint, or Word add-in project.

-Run the command `yo office --projectType taskpane --name my-office-add-in --host <host> --js true`, where `<host>` is one of the following values.
+Run the command `yo office --projectType taskpane --name "my office add in" --host <host> --js true`, where `<host>` is one of the following values.

 - excel
 - powerpoint
 - word

+> [!IMPORTANT]
+> The `--name` argument value must be in double quotation marks, even if it has no spaces.

 You can use different options for the **--projecttype**, **--name**, and **--js** command-line options.
 For the full list of options, see [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).